KOTHA-SRIVIBHU/mail-gen/README.md

 ## License

-This project is for educational/demo purposes.
+This project is for educational purposes.

 * [LangChain](https://www.langchain.com/)